Votok/SCD30-ESP8266/README.md

 1. Started with Arduino Uno.
 Found its PIN diagram, connected board to SCD 30 sensor using jump wires.
 2. Installed PlatformIO IDE as VS Code extension and created *Hello World* project, compiled and deployed to board and voila!
 3. Found an SCD 30 example at Sparkfun blog and started to read and print sensor values.
-4. Realized I have no idea how to store or send the data anywhere :smiling:
+4. Realized I have no idea how to store or send the data anywhere :smile:
 </details>

 <details><summary>Let's try NodeMCU ESP8266 WiFi board</summary>